Ewen Cameron Bruce: Battle of Tsaritsyn

-Ireland 1920
+Court-Martial in Ireland

 Despite the loss of his left arm, Bruce was accepted into the Auxiliary Division of the Royal Irish Constabulary (ADRIC) on 3 August 1920 and was given Auxiliary No. 154 and R.I.C.
 No. 72351.
-According to historian D.M.
-Leeson, Bruce claimed to have had a "private grudge against Sinn Fein".
-He was appointed Platoon Commander of No. 3 Platoon in "A" Company, which was the first Company formed while the Division was still in Quarters at the Curragh Army Camp in Co.
-Kildare.
-In September 1920, "A" Company was posted to Inistioge, Co.
-Kilkenny and shortly afterwards, an incident occurred and Bruce was accused of assaulting a civilian and forced to resign.
+According to historian David M. Leeson, Bruce claimed to have had a "private grudge against Sinn Féin.
+He was appointed Platoon Commander of No. 3 Platoon in "A" Company, which was the first Company formed while the Division was still in Quarters at the Curragh Camp, County Kildare.
+In September 1920, "A" Company was posted to Inistioge, County Kilkenny and shortly afterwards, an incident occurred and Bruce was accused of assaulting a civilian and forced to resign.
 According to Brig.
-General Crozier, the Commanding Officer of the Auxiliary Division, Bruce was dismissed as unsuitable for the Auxiliary Division, for striking a civilian without cause.
-However, historian D.M.
-Leeson comments that in the light of the murders and violence that were occurring in Ireland up to this time, Bruce's offence seems relatively mild, but nevertheless it still ended his career in the Auxiliary Division.
+General Frank Percy Crozier, the Commanding Officer of the Auxiliary Division, Bruce was dismissed as unsuitable for the Auxiliary Division, for striking a civilian without cause.
+However, Leeson comments that, compared with the Burning of Cork and similar atrocities being committed by Crown security forces in Ireland and which were never prosecuted, Bruce's armed robbery offence seems relatively mild, but nevertheless it still ended his military and police career and caused him to forfeit all previous medals and military honours.

-In October 1920, Bruce and his nephew hired a car and drove to Thomastown, Kilkenny, and then onto the creamery at Kells where they in the company of two soldiers, Lieutenant Cooper and Sergeant Blake of the Devonshire Regiment, robbed the creamery at gunpoint and got away with £75.
-Bruce was arrested in Cheltenham on 21 October and was charged with stealing £75 from the creamery.
+In October 1920, Bruce and his nephew hired a car and drove to Thomastown, County Kilkenny, and then onto the creamery at Kells where they in the company of two soldiers, Lieutenant Cooper and Sergeant Blake of the Devonshire Regiment, robbed the creamery at gunpoint and got away with £75.
+Bruce was arrested by Royal Military Police in Cheltenham on 21 October and was charged with stealing £75 from the creamery.
 He was brought back to Ireland and tried by court martial at Waterford on 22 December.
-Historian and author, Leeson accounts in much detail in his 2011 book Black & Tans about Bruce's trial, conviction and subsequent numerous unsuccessful appeals which led to his court martial.
+Leeson accounts in much detail in his 2011 book Black & Tans about Bruce's trial, conviction and subsequent numerous unsuccessful appeals.
 Leeson notes that "during the trial the creamery manager admitted that he used the safe for his own money, made unrecorded cash advances to customers, borrowed money from the till for his own use and did not know how much was there on the day of the robbery" as a result he was deemed by the judge to be an unsatisfactory witness.
 Leeson notes that Lieutenant Cooper testified against Bruce, stating that Bruce had organised the raid and that he went along because Bruce told him he was in the secret service; however he admitted under cross-examination that he made no such claim.
 Bruce was found guilty and sentence to one year in prison.
 His nephew was tried separately and received a sentence of three months imprisonment.
 Bruce was committed to Mountjoy Prison on 28 December and transferred to Liverpool on 8 August 1921 after the truce.